Pregnancy and Fertility Overview

 This test will look for atypical IgG antibodies in the blood.

 Measures the level of hCG in the blood to confirm pregnancy and determine gestational weeks.
-This test may also be used as a tumor marker for ovaries, bladder, pancreas, stomach, lungs, and liver.
+This test may also be used as a tumor marker for certain types of cancer.

 Measures the level of hCG in the blood to confirm pregnancy and determine gestational weeks